Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 2. Extract the zip to your ***Morrowind/Data Files*** directory.
 When asked to overwrite the file, click *Yes*.

 ## Morrowind Optimization Patch
-Morrowind Optimization Patch (MOP) does two things: it noticeably improves performance and fixes mesh (3D models) errors.
+Morrowind Optimization Patch (MOP) does two things: it noticeably improves performance and fixes mesh errors.

 1. [Download Morrowind Optimization Patch](https://www.nexusmods.com/morrowind/mods/45384)